 Subscription Review FAQ

-A Subscription Task Force worked to develop the current process throughout 2019 and 2020; however, the Libraries’ Scholarly Resources Group--made up of librarians and other collections experts--began developing a new process for reviewing subscriptions as far back as early 2018.
+A Subscription Task Force worked to develop the current process throughout 2019 and 2020, building on earlier work by the Libraries’ Scholarly Resources Group, a group made up of librarians and other collections experts.
+We recognize that the current process is five years old and are working to review its efficacy.

-The Libraries is looking at evaluation criteria in two stages.
-First, we are applying a variety of qualitative and quantitative criteria to generate subscription scores and the resulting preliminary draft cancellation list.
+The Libraries looks at evaluation criteria in two stages.
+First, we apply a variety of qualitative and quantitative criteria to generate subscription scores and the resulting preliminary draft cancellation list.
 You can read more about these ‘stage one’ evaluation criteria (qualitative and quantitative) under Subscription Scoring.

-In addition to the criteria used to generate the initial draft cancellation list, the Libraries will gathers extensive qualitative input from students, faculty, and staff throughout fall and winter.
+In addition to the criteria used to generate the initial draft cancellation list, the Libraries gathers extensive qualitative input from students, faculty, and staff throughout fall and winter.
 These criteria—which center around what is important to you and your discipline—supplement the stage one data and provide critical context for final cancellation decisions.
+Everyone in the Western community is strongly encouraged to respond to our subscription review feedback survey, which is typically distributed in February, so that the Libraries can make well-informed cancellation decisions.

 Usage statistics are provided to the Libraries by most (though not all) publishers and vendors.